NanoRossi/Custom-Discogs-Dashboard/README.md

-# Discogs Integrator - Deployment and Development Guide
+# Custom-Discogs-Dashboard - Deployment and Development Guide

 This project involves a .NET 8 API backend paired with a React frontend to create a custom dashboard for a user's Discogs.com profile.